-Each class should set up a 'Change your Mind' chart.
-There should be a motivation symbol, happy symbol and change the mind symbol and a sad symbol.
-All children's names are placed on the happy symbol.
+Each class should set up a "The Best That They Can Be" chart.
+These should be motivation symbols, which include sunshine, rainbow and stars.
+All children's names are placed on the sunshine symbol.
 Positive praise and encouragement is used to ensure that children are reminded of behaviour expectations.
-These behaviour expectations are identified within the Class Rules which are displayed alongside The Oaktree School Values Tree.
+These behaviour expectations are identified within the Class Rules which are displayed alongside The Hermitage Values Tree.